TheTrueRandom/growatt-modbus/Readme.md

 ## Setup
 Connect the pin 3 and 4 (modbus A and B) of the growatt COM connector to a modbus to serial converter (e.g. rs485 to TTL converter).
 Multiple inverters can be connected to the same converter.
-Make sure to provide the correct modbusId for each inverter.
 The modbusId can be changed in the configuration menu of the inverter (default: 1).
 <img src="doc/com.jpg" height="300"/>
 <img src="doc/raspberry.jpg" height="300"/>